 Katherine Klem Gaztambide, MPP, engages with MOMS as Executive Director of Elevate, which houses the scaling of the MOMS Partnership among other efforts to elevate mental health and disrupt poverty.
 Katherine is a former Senior Policy Advisor in the Obama White House, specifically in the Office of Social Innovation and Office of National Drug Control Policy.
 There, she focused on Pay for Success models and the broader transition to an outcomes and evidence mindset across government.
 Katherine has previously worked for then-Mayor Bloomberg in NYC and Governor Hickenlooper in Colorado and has worked to advance health care reform, organized labor, education reform, and tobacco control, the latter of which held her passion in Kentucky where she grew up.
 Katherine earned an MPP at the Harvard Kennedy School as well as a BA with High Distinction from the University of Virginia, and she has been named a U.S. Presidential Scholar.

-Caroline Posner, BA, is a postgraduate associate and the Special Assistant at Elevate, contributing to research and communications for the MOMS Partnership among other elements of her work.
+Caroline Posner, BA, is the MOMS Partnership® Research and Evaluation Administrator, coordinating Elevate’s research and evaluation work for scaling MOMS to new sites.
+Previously, Caroline served as a Special Assistant at Elevate, contributing to research, communications, and administrative activities.
 Caroline earned her undergraduate degree in psychology with a concentration in neuroscience at Yale, where she engaged in activism for campus mental healthcare reform and published about her own experiences with mental illness and healthcare.
 Her research experience includes laboratory work in the neuroscience of decision-making as well as adolescent cognitive development, in addition to work on the comparative history of the brain sciences in the United States and Soviet Union.
 Caroline is interested in the interrelationships of government, culture, and the research and practice of psychology and psychiatry, and how critical examination of these relationships can strengthen scientific investigation and health policy.

 Emily Samuel, Clinician, MoMba®, New Haven MOMS